Blood Blockade Battlefront: Sequels

 A third series, titled Blood Blockade Battlefront: Beat 3 Peat, started in Jump SQ.Rise on October 26, 2022.
+The first tankōbon volume was released on July 4, 2023.
+As of February 4, 2025, three volumes have been released.

 Anime

-The manga was adapted into an anime television series produced by studio Bones and directed by Rie Matsumoto as first announced in May 2014.
-The first volume was released on January 4, 2010; ten volumes have been released as of April 3, 2015.
-Funimation licensed the series to stream on its official website.
-Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
-The anime adaptation premiered on April 4, 2015.
-The series was licensed by Madman Entertainment and AnimeLab for an English release.
-The final episode was originally scheduled for broadcast on July 4, but was delayed further due to exceeding the length of its normal 30 minute timeslot.
-It was eventually scheduled for October 4, 2015.
-A 25-minute original video animation titled "King of the Restaurant of Kings" was bundled with the official Blood Blockade Battlefront guidebook that was released on June 3, 2016.
+An anime television series adaptation was announced in May 2014.
+It was produced by studio Bones and directed by Rie Matsumoto.
+The series was broadcast for 12 episodes on MBS from April 5 to October 4, 2015.
+A 25-minute original video animation (OVA) titled "King of the Restaurant of Kings" was bundled with the official Blood Blockade Battlefront guidebook, released on June 3, 2016.

 A second season was announced in December 2016.
-It was broadcast from October 7, 2017 to December 24, 2017, running for 12 episodes.
-A 24-minute original animation DVD was bundled with the fifth volume of the Blood Blockade Battlefront Back 2 Back manga which was released on July 4, 2018, with Shigehito Takayanagi and Bones returning from the second season of the anime series to direct and animate the OAD, respectively.
+Titled Blood Blockade Battlefront & Beyond (血界戦線 & Beyond), the series was broadcast on MBS from October 8 to December 24, 2017.
+A 24-minute original animation DVD (OAD) was bundled with the fifth volume of the Blood Blockade Battlefront Back 2 Back manga, released on July 4, 2018.

+Funimation licensed the series for streaming on its official website.
+Following Sony's acquisition of Crunchyroll, the series was moved to the platform.
+The series was licensed by Madman Entertainment and AnimeLab for an English release in Australia and New Zealand.

+Music

+The music for the series was composed by Taisei Iwasaki.
+The original soundtrack album for the series was released on July 15, 2015.
+The original soundtrack album for Blood Blockade Battlefront & Beyond was released on December 13, 2017.
+Bump of Chicken performed the first opening theme, "Hello, World!", while Unison Square Garden performed the ending theme "Sugar Song and Bitter Step" (シュガーソングとビターステップ, Shugā Songu to Bitā Suteppu).
+For Blood Blockade Battlefront & Beyond, Unison Square Garden performed the opening theme "Fake Town Baby", while Daoko and Yasuyuki Okamura (credited as Daoko × Yasuyuki Okamura) performed the ending theme "Step Up Love" (ステップアップ LOVE, Suteppu Appu Rabu).

 Stage play

 In the sixth volume of Blood Blockade Battle Front Back 2 Back, it was revealed that a live action stage play inspired by the manga was being produced.
-It ran at The Galaxy Theatre in Tokyo from November 2 to 10, 2019 and at Umeda Arts Theater Dramacity from November 14 to 17, 2019.
-Daisuke Nishida (Hakuōki, Sengoku Basara, Blue Exorcist stage productions) directed and wrote the play.
+It ran at The Galaxy Theatre in Tokyo from November 2–10, 2019, and at Umeda Arts Theater Dramacity from November 14–17 of that same year.
+Daisuke Nishida directed and wrote the play.